Best Snowboard Brands – The Complete List A-Z

 K2 was one of the first ski brands to get involved with snowboarding back in the 80’s.
 I’ve always liked them because they were the first boards I got for free under my little shop rider deal back in the day.
 With all their big brand, ski technology behind them, they are able to produce a huge range of products, with something for every type of rider out there and everything you need from boots to boards and bindings.
 Their team of riders reflects this diversity, with a wide range of styles including Olympic Gold Slopestyle medalist Sage Kostenburg.

-Check K2 on backcountry.com
+Shop K2 on evo.com

 Kemper

 Founded in 1987 by David Kemper in Ontario, Kemper was one of the original pioneering brands.
-Back in the 90’s they where one of the biggest brands in snowboarding, and it was pretty common to see their fluro base graphics flying out of the halfpipe.
-The brand had kind of died out by the 00’s but was recently resurrected in 2018.
-Their new boards keep the 90’s spirit alive with retro, neon colors, but the board tech and designs are bang up to date.
-They also produce also produce some pretty funky T-shirts andsoftwoods which would make a great gift for any oldskool shedders out there.
+Back in the 90's they where one of the biggest brands in snowboarding, and it was pretty common to see their fluro base graphics flying out of the halfpipe.
+The brand had kind of died out by the 00's but was recently resurrected in 2018.
+Their new boards keep the 90's spirit alive with retro, neon colors, but the board tech and designs are bang up to date.
+They also produce also produce some pretty funky T-shirts and softwoods which would make a great gift for any oldskool shedders out there.

 Korua Shapes